Home About Blog Terms Docs Contact

 • This will mean that when the customer pre-orders, they’ll be charged the deposit amount straight away, with the outstanding charge triggered in the future.

-• Once you’re ready to start collecting payment, you can trigger the deferred charge that customers have agreed to pay.
+• Once you’re ready to start collecting the outstanding payment, you can trigger the deferred charge that customers have agreed to pay.

 Step-by-step #